FDA clears second bivalent COVID boosters for some Americans

 A handful of new siblings are being tracked climbing around the country.
 XBB.1.16 is the largest, at 7.2% of new infections nationwide.
 That strain has a mutation that could lead to some worse infectivity and disease, but authorities think it is overall largely "very similar" to earlier variants.

-"It's not clear that there's something new besides what we have circulating currently and what's dominant to pick," the FDA's top vaccines official, Dr. Peter Marks, said April 4 at a session hosted by the World Vaccine Congress.
+"It's not clear that there's something new besides what we have circulating currently and what's dominant to pick," Marks said April 4 at a session hosted by the World Vaccine Congress.

 "We may have a variant that will come out, that will emerge over the summertime, that may become dominant, that might not be as well neutralized by whatever we pick," Marks said.